guihms1/zabbix-switch-service/README.md

 cp .env.example .env
 ```

-3. Now, let's build our Dockerfile through the docker docker-compose:
+3. Now, let's build our Dockerfile through the docker-compose:
 ```shell
 # To run this command make sure that you are in the project folder